loschtreality/NineTracks/docs/README.md

 - [x] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
-- [ ] Playbar which follows user navigation
+- [ ] Play Bar which follows user navigation
 - [ ] Playlists with Pictures
 - [ ] Playlist search by tags & title
 - [ ] Users ability to comment on, create, and destroy playlists